Ampickett/Election_Analysis/README.md

 ## Election Audit Summary

 Given that our code works for 3 counties in Colorado, with some slight modifications, we could apply this code to other counties, or even states, to show election outcomes.
+To go this a step further, we could adjust the code to display the number of votes for each candidate by county to show the outcomes by county if needed.
+This could be used by politicians to find their strongest counties and make sure they consistently win those.